MicrosoftDocs/xamarin-docs/docs/graphics-games/skiasharp/introduction.md

 power of this library.

-The library is currently available as a cross-platform [NuGet Package](https://www.nuget.org/packages/SkiaSharp), you can it to your project by adding the NuGet reference.
+The library is currently available as a cross-platform [NuGet Package](https://www.nuget.org/packages/SkiaSharp), you can add it to your project by adding the NuGet reference.

 To draw, your code will create an `SkCanvas` which describes the surface where the drawing operations will take place.